-Similarly to the take-off, the Deck's landing characteristics are easy.
-In turbulent conditions it is advisable to apply about 15% of the brakes, to increase stability and the feeling of the glider.
+Similarly to the take-off, the D-light's landing characteristics are easy.
+In turbulent conditions it is advisable to apply about 15% of brake, to increase stability and the feeling of the glider.

 Before landing, adopt the standing position as this is the most effective and the safest way to compensate the touch down with your legs.
 Again we recommend training the landing manoeuvre, as it might be useful to be able to land in small places, especially in an unknown cross country terrain.
-Learn to evaluate the wind direction by observing the signs on the ground and also your drift while making turns.
-This proves to be useful for cross country, when landing outside of your usual landing field.
-Another advice we suggest taking into account in stronger winds is to go higher for the landing fields and thus assuring you reach them.
+Learn to evaluate the wind direction by observing the signs on the ground and your drift while making turns.
+This is useful for cross country, when landing away from your usual landing field.
+Another advice we suggest taking into account in stronger winds is to head for the landing field earlier, thus making sure you reach them.
 Likewise, always look for possible alternatives downwind.